4 products

 Every boat owner wants to protect their vessel from potential damage while resting at the dock.
 If the boat isn’t fixed on the dock lines and properly cushioned, motion due to winds could easily cause damage to the delicate parts of the boat.

-To avoid damage to your boat, you want to fix your boat to the fender line and place a protective cushion around the boat, the dock, or both to guard against direct contact, friction, or collision with other boats and dock parts.
+To avoid damage, fix your boat to the fender line and place a protective cushion around the boat, the dock, or both to guard against direct contact, friction, or collision with other boats and dock parts.
 You’ll need to tie a rope to the fender line and then tie the fender line to the boat.
 Fenders can be tied both to the vessel and the dock.

 Corner dock fenders refer to the cushions that protect a boat from damage caused by rubbing/impacting a dock (i.e., when the boat is tied up) or by contact with another boat (when two or more boats are rafted/tied together).
 Ideally, there are two types of dock fenders: inflatable and non-inflatable.